Case studies

 Increasing community understanding of serious financial crime

-Boxing Clever worked with the ATO on behalf of the multi-agency Serious Financial Crime Taskforce (SFCT) to help raise community awareness of serious financial crime and the SFCT.
+Boxing Clever received an IABC Gold Quill Award for strategic communication for our work with the ATO and Australia’s Serious Financial Crime Taskforce (SFCT) to raise community awareness of serious financial crime.

-Our strategy, using behavioural science concepts, made serious financial crime relevant by highlighting the kinds of criminals who deceive, cheat and steal from everyday Australians.
-We created a Serious Financial Crime Identikit containing 10 criminal ‘personas’ and warning signs to look out for, achieved 153 pieces of coverage reaching a potential audience of 7.8 million as a result of media engagement.
+Our strategy used behavioural science concepts.
+We made the issue relevant by highlighting that serious financial criminals deceive, cheat and steal from everyday Australians.
+We tapped into people’s interest in true crime by researching and launching a world-first Serious Financial Crime Identikit based on 10 criminal ‘personas’ and warning signs to look out for.

-We also developed: a podcast hosted by Emily Webb (crime author and co-host of The Australian True Crime Podcast), and a content kit of articles, and social media tiles that SFCT members, trade media and industry associations relevant to ‘enablers’ of financial crime (such as accountants and lawyers) could share in their own channels.
+We also developed a podcast and a digital content kit that SFCT members, trade media and industry associations relevant to ‘enablers’ of financial crime (such as accountants and lawyers) could share in their own channels.

 World-first thought leadership report for a global AI specialist